Some Error Analysis for the Quantum Phase Estimation Algorithms: The Phase Estimation Method

 \section{The Phase Estimation Method}

 We consider the basic phase estimation algorithm \cite{cleve1998quantum,nielsen2002quantum}.
-This method starts with a quantum register with $t$ qubits, together with an input quantum state $\ket{\psi}.$ Assuming that $U=\ef{iH}$ is the unitary operator associated with the Hamiltonian dynamics, the goal is to extract an eigenvalue of $H$. $H\in \bbc^{d\times d}$; $d$ represents the dimension of the quantum system.
-An ideal scenario is when $\ket{\psi}$ is an eigenvector associated with an eigenvalue $2\pi \cE $,
+This method starts with a quantum register with $t$ qubits, together with an input quantum state $\ket{\psi}.$ Let

+be the unitary operator associated with the Hamiltonian dynamics, the goal is to extract an eigenvalue of $H$. $H\in \bbc^{d\times d}$; $d$ represents the dimension of the quantum system.
+An ideal scenario is when $\ket{\psi}$ is an eigenvector associated with a phase value $ \cE \in \mu(H)$,

 $\cE \in [0,1)$ will be referred to as an eigenphase of the unitary operator $U$.

 The standard approach consists of applying the Hadamard gates, followed by an inverse quantum Fourier transform.
 Following the notations in \cite{daskin2018direct}, we divide the procedure into the following steps.